Magotchi/lpid-core-documents/LPID core documents.md

 The platform may be amended at each succeeding Regular Convention after 1976 by deletion, substitution, or addition of any plank.
 A plank may be deleted by a simple majority of the Convention delegates.
 The substitution of a new plank for an old plank, or the addition of a new plank, shall require approval by a vote of two-thirds of the delegates present and voting.

-## ARTICLE IX: SELECTION AND NOMINATION OF PARTY OFFICERS; ENDORSEMENTS OF POLITICAL CANDIDATES
+## ARTICLE IX: Selection and Nomination of Party Officers; Endorsements of Political Candidates

 ### SECTION 1